enterloper/python-notes/postgresql_notes.md

     ALTER COLUMN id
     SET DEFAULT nextval('users_id_seq')

-  # ATTACK SEQUENCE to a TABLE (this way the sequence is deleted with the table when the table is dropped)
+  # ATTACH SEQUENCE to a TABLE (this way the sequence is deleted with the table when the table is dropped)

     ALTER SEQUENCE users_id_seq OWNED BY public.users.id;